pagkly/Zed/Investopedia3/Partnerships What You Should Know.md

 These basic varieties of partnerships can be found throughout common law jurisdictions, such as the United States, Britain, and the Commonwealth nations.
 There are, however, differences in the laws governing them in each jurisdiction.

 The U.S. has no federal statute that defines the various forms of partnership.
-However, every state except Louisiana has adopted one form or another of the [Uniform Partnership Act](https://www.investopedia.com/terms/u/uniform-partnership-act-upa.asp); so, the laws are similar from state to state.
+However, every state except Louisiana has adopted one form or another of the [[Uniform Partnership Act]](https://www.investopedia.com/terms/u/uniform-partnership-act-upa.asp); so, the laws are similar from state to state.
 The standard version of the act defines the partnership as a separate legal entity from its partners, which is a departure from the previous legal treatment of partnerships.
 Other common law jurisdictions, including England, do not consider partnerships to be independent legal entities.

 ### Taxes and Partnerships

-There is no federal statute defining partnerships, but nevertheless, the [Internal Revenue Code (Chapter 1, Subchapter K)](https://uscode.house.gov/view.xhtml?path=/prelim@title26/subtitleA/chapter1/subchapterK&edition=prelim) includes detailed rules on their federal tax treatment.
+There is no federal statute defining partnerships, but nevertheless, the [[Internal Revenue Code (Chapter 1, Subchapter K)]](https://uscode.house.gov/view.xhtml?path=/prelim@title26/subtitleA/chapter1/subchapterK&edition=prelim) includes detailed rules on their federal tax treatment.

 Partnerships do not pay income tax.
 The tax responsibility passes through to the partners, who are not considered employees for tax purposes.